SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java digital notes + lab/java co3/java 9.md

 they are functional interface means it has only one method

 to define student marks name grade and create predicate to check if th student passed or failed an exam marks  >60 pass grade a >b

+take a string list and add a greeting to them instead of using accept use a for loop to print the greeting